michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/README.md

 # Windows Subsystem for Linux Setup

-This is a basic guide for how to get setup with the WSL feature that is included with Windows 10.
+This is an in-depth guide for new and experienced developers on how to get started with the Windows Subsystem for Linux.

 ![Microsoft and Linux](https://i.imgur.com/GOij8My.png)